hbatagelo/cpp_starter_project/README.md

 -I./include
 ```

-The `-I./include` is for adding the local header files outside `src` to the include search path.
+`-I./include` adds the local header files outside `src` to the include search path.
+If not done, clang-tidy may complain about missing headers in VS Code.

 ## License